sneakaway-studio/explode-the-web/tutorial/markdown/2-architecture.md

 <div class="slides-small caption">The previous HTML example showed CSS and JS in separate files.
 For simplicity, this test page keeps them in a single document.</div>

+<div class="slides-small caption">Our project folder "explode-tutorial" is where we'll add files to build the extension.
+Files added directly to this folder like "explode-tutorial/manifest.json" are said to be in the "root" of the project folder.</div>